remkus/genesis-translations/readme.txt

 = How can I see my language added to this plugin? =

-[Please contact me](http://forsitemedia.net/contact/ "Please contact me") or [Twitter](http://twitter.com/DeFries "My Twitter Account") and we'll get you sorted.
+[Please contact us](https://twitter.com/thememix/ "Please contact us") and we'll get you sorted.

 = Can I make a suggestion =

 You most certainly can.
-[Please contact me](http://forsitemedia.net/contact/ "Please contact me") or [Twitter](http://twitter.com/DeFries "My Twitter Account") and we'll get you sorted.
+[Please contact us](https://twitter.com/thememix/ "Please contact us") and we'll get you sorted.

 = Where can I find the list of languages being worked on? =